Canon 650D vs Fujifilm X100F

 It is notable that the X100F offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 650D does not provide wifi capability.

-Both the 650D and the X100F have been discontinued, but can regularly be found used on eBay.
+Both the 650D and the X100F have been discontinued, but can regularly be found used on ebay.
 The 650D was replaced by the Canon 700D, while the X100F was followed by the Fujifilm X100V.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the 650D and X100F can be found, respectively, in the Canon 650D Manual (free pdf) or the online Fujifilm X100F Manual.

 So what is the bottom line?
 Is the Canon 650D better than the Fujifilm X100F or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.